-Pale-medium ruby color; cherry, raspberry; spice, rose flower on the nose; cherry, plum, blueberry, raspberry, clove, vanilla on the palate.
+Medium ruby color; raspberry, cherry, black tea, pinch of earth on the nose; raspberry, black plum, cherry, blueberry, strawberry, clove on the palate.

 Hess Select are the Hess Family Wine Estates entry-level offerings.
-They feature attractive pricing and good-quality-for-price value.
+They feature attractive pricing and good-quality-for-price (QPR) value.
 This solidly fits that mold.
+Hess also makes significantly higher quality wines, especially from their Mount Veeder blocks.
 Hess Family Wine Estates is a family-owned, fifth-generation company committed to responsible agriculture and business practices.
-The are certified Napa Green, a commitment they have pursued since 1978.
+Certified Napa Green, a commitment they have pursued since 1978.

 Hess enjoys a storied history in Napa wine.
 In the 1880s, the families of Fisher, Brandlin, and Streich H. Hudeman settled on the property where the Hess Collection Winery now sits.
 Hudemann established a botanical garden that included a 12-acre vineyard and small winery.
 From 1884 to 1990 Rudolph Jordan owned the estate and made significant contributions to winemaking, including being the first to use cool fermentation and inoculated yeast.

 Col. Theodore Gier, a prominent wine merchant and leader in the California wine industry owned the property from 1900 to 1929.
 Gier planted more vineyards and built the three-story winery that today holds the Hess Collection’s art gallery and its historic barrel chai (an above-ground building that stores wine in casks).

 The stock market crash ended Grier’s operations, and in 1930 the Christian Brothers purchased the property to establish a new novitiate, school, and winery.
 The Brothers expanded the winery and began producing Mont La Salle wines, a major provider of Catholic sacramental wines still today, although now from other properties and different owners.